dankrusi/WindowsVirtualDesktopHelper/README.md

 ### Requirements

 Windows Virtual Desktop Helper needs the Microsoft .NET Framework 4.5 or higher in order to run.
+Most likely you already have this installed, otherwise you can get it from [dotnet.microsoft.com](https://dotnet.microsoft.com/en-us/download/dotnet-framework)

 ### Setup